zumbsy/solarplant/README.md

 - If an error occurs, retries are attempted every 20 seconds.
 During nighttime, the web server of the solar plant is unreachable, resulting in 3 timeout errors per minute.
 ## ToDo
 - Integrate with the sunrisesunset.io API to capture sunrise and sunset times for pausing the script during nighttime.
-- Publish the Image to the Docker Repository

 ## License